raiyans/tech264-cloud/cloud_code_along/app_and_db_code_along_pt1.md

 ## Reverse proxy

+### Why Create a Reverse Proxy for Your App?
+A reverse proxy serves as an intermediary for clients requesting resources from your backend servers (like a Node.js app).
+In this case, you are setting up Nginx as a reverse proxy to forward incoming requests to your Node.js application running on port 3000, while allowing users to access the app without specifying the port in the URL.

 1. check nginx is running `sudo systemctl status nginx`
 2. `sudo nano /etc/nginx/sites-available/default` go into this confgi file